-We have decided that this potential market needs to be exploited.
-We had colleagues with experience in tourism and there was the rich national resource called “Balneary Tourism” with which resonated the children of the 1950s from Europe and Israel.
+We had colleagues with experience in tourism and there was the rich national resource called “Balneary Tourism” with which resonated with the children of the 1950s from Europe and Israel.
 We could therefore approach the “Silver Tourism” segment while exploring and assimilating as much information and training as possible about disability and tourism for people with disabilities.
 One thing was clear: we must open up Romania Accessible to the rest of the world.

 6 years later, we are active members of ENAT and other relevant global accessible travel networks such as Destination Everywhere or Accessible Travel Press, we are part of EU projects as partners or associates, and rebranded as Accessible Romania by Sano Touring.

 Whether it’s just a transfer from the airport or a two-week tour through the country, Iulian is the one who drives our tourists behind the wheel of Crafty – our adapted minibus that can carry at least two wheelchair users.
-Prudent, respectful and jovial, he ensures that the planned program is respected, that tourists benefit from all the comfort on long routes sometimes and, together with our colleague guides, give Irina permanent feedback on the places visited and the impressions of tourists.
+Prudent, respectful, and jovial, he ensures that the planned program is respected, that tourists benefit from all the comfort on long routes sometimes together with our colleague guides, and gives Irina permanent feedback on the places visited and the impressions of tourists.

-Dragoș supports us through the professional services offered by his law firm, and (the other) Marius ensures that our accounting and human resources policies are properly conducted.
+Dragoș supports us through the professional services offered by his law firm, and (the other) Marius ensures that our accounting and human resources policies are properly implemented.

 We have been active internationally, and not only formed partnerships and joined networks, but we are also included in EU Projects as either partners or best practices examples.